zonak/grunt-ftp-deploy/README.md

 - **dest** - the destination location, the folder on the server we are deploying to
 - **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for [minimatch](https://github.com/isaacs/minimatch).
 The `matchBase` minimatch option is enabled, so `.git*` would match the path `/foo/bar/.gitignore`.
 - **forceVerbose** - if set to `true` forces the output verbosity.
+- **forceUpload** - if set to `true` forces the upload of all files avoiding the time stamp and file size check.
+- **syncMode** - if set to `true` deletes extra files and folders in destination.
+- **keep** - an optional parameter to keep files in destination that are not in source (only used in syncMode).
+It uses the grunt's support for [minimatch](https://github.com/isaacs/minimatch).
+The `matchBase` minimatch option is enabled, so `.git*` would match the path `/foo/bar/.gitignore`.

 ## Authentication parameters